ADFG-DSF/Kenai_JuvChin_AcousticTelem/README.md

 represents several avenues of experimentation.
 After developing the HM model, this script was then repurposed for an early comparison between three candidate models, by means of meta-simulation.

+### /data

+This folder contains a sequence of .Rdata files representing specific simulations, that may be read as needed.
+One is read in **Analysis_OP_draft.Rmd** in order to produce a table of anticpated inferential precision for each parameter of interest.